Pranjal360Agarwal/ApnaBharat-Bus-Booking-Reservation-System/README.md

   📌 User-friendly interface and optimized user experience to enhance the user's interaction and engagement with the platform. <br>
   📌 Streamline the ticket booking process, improve customer satisfaction. <br>
   📌 A platform that is secure, fast, and easy to use for booking tickets. <br>
+  📌 Providing themes like dark theme so that it is enhances the website. <br>
+  📌 Ticket generation so that it can be used in offline mode too. <br>
 <hr>

 # Technology Used 🔭